Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with

 where $p(\EW_i\,\vert\, \TIGM)$ is the likelihood for each individual galaxy with a \Lya{} detection (Equation\ \ref{eqn:lya_detection_likelihood}) or non-detection (Equation\ \ref{eqn:lya_nondetection_likelihood}) and $p(\TIGM)$ is the prior on \TIGM, which we take to be uniform between zero and one.

 We sample $p(\TIGM \,\vert\,\{\EW_i\})$ with a Markov Chain Monte Carlo (MCMC) algorithm using the \texttt{emcee} \citep{Foreman-Mackey2013} package.
-We run the MCMC for 10\,000 steps using 32 walkers, producing a total of 320\,000 samples with equal weights.
+We run the MCMC for 10\,000 steps using 32 walkers, initializing each walker by sampling from a Gaussian distribution centered at $\TIGM = 0.5$ with a standard deviation of $\sigma_{\TIGM} = 0.1$.
+We do not use a burn-in period, and thus produce a total of 320\,000 samples with equal weights.
 We concatenate the chains from all walkers to obtain the full posterior for \TIGM{} at $z = 8.7$ in EGS, shown in Figure\ \ref{fig:T_IGM}, then take the median, $16^\text{th}$ and $84^\text{th}$ percentiles of the posterior to obtain a value of $\TIGM = 0.26_{-0.14}^{+0.25}$.
 For comparison, we also show the constraint on \TIGM{} at $z = 8 - 10$ ($\TIGM = 0.28_{-0.10}^{+0.15}$) obtained using \Lya{} measurements from multiple fields \citep[GOODS-N, GOODS-S, EGS, and Abell 2744, following][]{Tang2024_highz_lya} in Figure\ \ref{fig:T_IGM}.

 Our measurement of \TIGM{} in EGS is fully consistent with the $z = 8 - 10$ IGM transmission constraint obtained from \Lya{} observations in multiple fields.
 This suggests that any ionized bubble that may be present in this field is no larger than the average at this redshift.
 However, if the average bubble radius at this redshift is $R_b \sim 2$\,pMpc or larger, this may still imply that such a bubble does exist in the EGS volume, which could contain all of the LAEs that have been observed.
 Thus, we next quantify whether our constraint is consistent with a bubble with the minimum 2\,pMpc radius necessary to contain the two bright LAEs in this volume by estimating what the IGM transmission would be for a galaxy in the center of a bubble with radius $R_b = 2$\,pMpc at $z = 8.7$.